 In 2019, Montgomery County ranked the #1 most visited county in Maryland with 9 million visitors annually and $1.984 billion in economic impact to the local economy.
 Due to the pandemic, Montgomery County’s hospitality, entertainment, recreation and cultural industries have experienced tremendous losses over the past year.

 “Montgomery County —and the travel industry—is resilient.
-While we faced extraordinary challenges in the past year, our industry united like never before, lifted each other up, aided one another, and devoted ourselves fully to the task of supporting and restoring all sectors of our industry,” Visit Montgomery President and CEO Kelly Groff said.
+While we faced extraordinary challenges in the past two years, our industry united like never before, lifted each other up, aided one another, and devoted ourselves fully to the task of supporting and restoring all sectors of our industry,” Visit Montgomery President and CEO Kelly Groff said.

 Montgomery County is participating in NTTW by celebrating the tourism community all week long through our @VisitMoCo social media channels and more.

 From all of us at Visit Montgomery, we are so excited to share the full power of our industry—and the strength and spirit of Montgomery County—this NTTW.
-In honor of NTTW, here are five ways you can help celebrate The Power of Travel.